 One method we have seen is when attackers send rogue invoices or some other form of attachment loaded with malware programs.
-These malware programs allow the attacker to steal access credentials,enough sensitive information to conduct a perimeter break in, or transfer funds out of the organization by abusing the accounting system.
-To ensure the attachment is downloaded or the invoice is opened,, the attacker will follow with a phone call, usually within a minute from when the email is sent.
+These malware programs allow the attacker to steal access credentials, enough sensitive information to conduct a perimeter break-in, or transfer funds out of the organization by abusing the accounting system.
+To ensure the attachment is downloaded or the invoice is opened, the attacker will follow with a phone call, usually within a minute of when the email is sent.
 The caller impersonates an authority figure and requests immediate action.
 This results in a high-pressure situation in which staff feels obligated to comply with this important request.

-This highly targeted, persistent and successful attack resurged even more strongly in February 2014.
-Attackers distributed a new payload from a number of freshly compromised domains, resulting in a sudden increase of infected organizations.
-While Operation Francophoned presently only targets French-speaking organizations, we have observed a growing number of multifaceted social engineering attacks targeting organizations from a wide range of sectors including manufacturing, energy, government, research, education, financial, automotive and healthcare.
+This highly targeted, persistent, and successful attack resurged even more strongly in February 2014.
+Attackers distributed a new payload from a number of freshly compromised domains, resulting in a sudden increase in infected organizations.
+While Operation Francophoned presently only targets French-speaking organizations, we have observed a growing number of multifaceted social engineering attacks targeting organizations from a wide range of sectors including manufacturing, energy, government, research, education, financial, automotive, and healthcare.

 The only way to combat these types of attacks is to develop awareness and training programs, and proactively test susceptibility to attacks.
 Employees who are aware of non-technical attack vectors and understand the value of the information they hold can serve as an organization’s first line of defense against social engineering attacks.